 1. Coworking space

-- Your table: Kitchen table, private desk or folding table, make sure you have your own space.
+- Your table: Kitchen table, private desk or dressing table, make sure you have your own space.
 It might become messy, be temporarily invaded by tiny people, and/or need to be cleared away at the end of the day, but it’s vital that the area is yours during work hours.

 - Your chair: Being uncomfortable and having bad posture will only make a challenging time worse.
 So, getting a good chair is really important.
 Your company may arrange for your chair to be delivered to you, so it is worth asking.
 Alternatively, buy a cheap exercise ball to sit on; it won’t let you slouch, and it makes for a good back bend stretch when you take breaks.